EdwardIrby/miles/readme.md

 # Miles (EXPERIMENTAL)
 Miles is an experimental  CSS-in-JS library.
 It takes a hybrid approach to CSS-in-JS.
 It is design to be used in conjunction with css-modules.
 It makes use of css custom properties to allow for the dynamic updating of css values and sharing of values between components in the light-dom.
-Miles consit of two simple utility functions with a very small runtime footprint, **tokens**, and **classNames**.
+Miles consist of two simple utility functions with a very small runtime footprint, **tokens**, and **classNames**.

 ----------
 ## Install